TeamMH/minehutxyz/skript/pagination.md

 ---

 {% hint style="info" %}
-This tutorial was made by Blocksnmore.
+This tutorial was made by Blocksnmore, and [ReportCardsMC](https://github.com/ReportCardsMC).
 Lean how to contribute [here](/contribute.md).
 {% endhint %}